Find out more about the project and find out how you could be part of the team going next year below.

 Join the Team

-Applications for the summer 2024 programme will open on Monday 25th September 2023.
-We have a maximum of ten student places available in 2024 to deliver the project alongside 2-3 University staff members.
-The programme will run for the duration of August (a period of 4 weeks in South Africa) and you must be able to commit to the full time period.
+Applications for the summer 2025 programme are now open and will close on Thursday 31st October 2024.
+We have a maximum of ten student places available in 2025 to deliver the project alongside 2-3 University staff members.
+The programme will run for the duration of August (a period of 4 weeks in South Africa) and you must be able to commit to the full time period as well as all of the mandatory training which will start in January 2025.

 Any University of Leeds student can apply for the programme – you do not need any experience of teaching cycling or sport as full training will be provided including formal qualifications.
+We are looking for students with outstanding softer skills who are open minded, committed, adaptable, creative, curious and like to get stuck into new things.
 You will have the opportunity to travel to another country and engage in a service-learning project – not only will you make a clear impact on the lives of pupils in rural South Africa, you will also expand your own global and cultural awareness and graduate level skills.
-We are looking for students who are committed, flexible, adaptable and creative.

 To apply to become a team member you must submit a one-page application describing the following: